antonioIannotta/LSS-documentation/docs/design.md

 The backend is composed of the database and the software that is in charge to define the logic behind the access to the database.
 More specifically, there are two main components:
 * **Database** two different databases are used for the application, one for the user authentication bounded context and one for the parking slot management bounded context.
 Both databases use MongoDB Atlas.
 * **Web Service**
 While there's not a lot to say about the database it's important to talk about the web service.
-It exposes two main routes:
-* **/user**
-* **/parking-slot**
-Each of these routes is in charge to recall logic to handle either the user access/registration to the service or to retrieve/update the infromation related to the parking slots from the databases.
+It exposes two main routes, **/user** and **/parking-slot**: each of these routes is in charge to recall logic to handle either the user access/registration to the service or to retrieve/update the infromation related to the parking slots from the databases.

 #### Backend: general concepts
 There have been several theoretical considerations that led to choosing a specific typology of either database or web framework rather than another one.